ilenhanako/it-kid-book/teenager/start_with_js.md

 - [ ] Update directly the HTML code

 ## JavaScript function
+When papa ask you to help for chores, he will command
+1. sweep the floor
+2. wash the cloth
+3. fold your blanket
+4. fold the clothes
+5. bla bla bla (the list is too long)

+But papa is so efficient, instead of saying out all those commands, he just said 'do chores`, and kid is expected to do all these long list.
+His efficiency is a learning from JavaScript function.
+Instead of typing all those command one by one, everytime it is needed ~ he wrote a JavaScript function and name it as `do_chores`.
+Anytime he want it to happen, he will `execute` by calling `do_chores()`

 ## How to bind a button click to JavaScript function?